By Sydnee Shive on June 10, 2021

 How much beef does the United States produce?

 The U.S. produces 18 percent of the world’s beef with only 8 percent of the world’s cattle

 We’re efficient!
 The U.S. exported $6.9 billion worth of beef in 2019.

-Cattle sometimes get a bad rap.
-They burp—and that only accounts for less than 4 percent of U.S. greenhouse gas emissions.
+Beef cattle sometimes get a bad rap.
+They burp—and that only accounts for less than 4 percent (3.3 percent, to be precise) of U.S. greenhouse gas emissions.
 The agriculture sector makes up 10 percent of total U.S. greenhouse gas emissions.